Test-taker identification requirements

 Acceptable Identification Documents

-You are responsible for bringing a valid and acceptable form of identification each time you report to an SAT test center.
-It is your responsibility to ensure that your ID documents are up-to-date and available on the day of the test.
+You are responsible for bringing an acceptable form of identification each time you report to an SAT test center.
+ID documents, with the exception of Talent Search Identification documents, must meet all of the following requirements:

-- bear a recent recognizable photograph that clearly matches the test-taker
+- Bear a recent recognizable photograph that clearly matches both your appearance on test day and the photo on your Admission Ticket.

-- be in good condition, with clearly legible text and a clearly visible photograph
+- Be in good condition, with clearly legible English language text and a clearly visible photograph.

 - Government-issued driver's license or non-driver ID card